 Chapter 8-12 describe several extended features in WAMIT.
 These include the analysis of multiple interacting bodies (Chapter 8), the use of generalized modes of body motion which can be used to describe structural deformations, motions of hinged bodies, etc. (Chapter 9), and the use of a method to remove the effect of the irregular frequencies (Chapter 10).
 Chapter 11 describes the procedure for evaluating the mean drift forces and moments by integration of the momentum flux on a control surface which surrounds the body in the fluid.
-Chapter 12 describes additional extensions to include the dynamics of fluid in internal tanks, trimmed waterlines, radiated waves from wavemakers, interactions of bodies and wavemakers with vertical walls, and applications where part or all of the body surface consists of free surfaces with oscillatory pressures.
+Chapter 12 describes additional extensions to include the dynamics of fluid in internal tanks, trimmed waterlines, radiated waves from wavemakers, interactions of bodies and wavemakers with vertical walls, applications where part or all of the body surface consists of free surfaces with oscillatory pressures, a simplified method to include or omit parts of the body surface when integrating the pressure force and moment, and the analysis of bodies in channels of finite width.